nv-legate/legate/docs/legate/source/developer/style.rst

    value.

 #.
 For functions in header files, declarations and definitions must always be separate.
 If
-   the function is a template (or otherwise very very small), the definition should go in the corresponding ``.inl``.
+   the function is a template (or otherwise very, very small), the definition should go in the corresponding ``.inl``.
 If not, the definition should go in the ``.cc``.
 This also applies for any member functions of classes.